annebeaubien/annebeaubien.github.io/Content/recipes/easy_chili.md

 - 1 bay leaf
 - 3 cans pinto beans (optional)
 - 3 cans black beans (optional)
-- 1 32ounce container of vegetable broth (you may not need it all.
-I like
+- 16 ounces of beef bone broth
-- Kettle & Fire organic vegetable broth)
+- 1 32ounce container of vegetable broth (you may not need all of it)
 - Salt and pepper (to taste)

 ---